Animesh999/PRO-C32-PHYSICS-ENGINE-GAME/README.md

 # Tower Siege Game

-## How do I play this game?
+## How do I play this game?objects move like real-life objects.
-Drag the hexagonal stone, aim it properly, and release it at the blocks!
-Watch and enjoy how the objects move like real-life objects.

 ## What is the maximum number of points I can get?
 You can get upto __360__ points.